 Because they are essentially devoid of stars, these dark galaxies don’t emit much light, making them very hard to detect.
 For years astronomers have been trying to develop new techniques that could confirm the existence of these galaxies.
 Small absorption dips in the spectra of background sources of light have hinted at their existence.
 However, this new study marks the first time that such objects have been seen directly.

 This image begins with a photograph of the area around the constellation of Sculptor.
-It then zooms in through a Digitized Sky Survey 2 image to VLT observations of HE 0108-3518, a bright quasar which is illuminating the gas in surrounding dark galaxies.
+It then zooms in through a Digitized Sky Survey 2 image to VLT observations of HE 0108-3518, a bright quasar that is illuminating the gas in surrounding dark galaxies.
 These galaxies are essentially devoid of stars and would not be visible at all without the light coming from the quasar.
 Credit: ESO, Digitized Sky Survey 2, Akira Fujii/David Malin Images.
 Music: Disasterpeace

 “Our approach to the problem of detecting a dark galaxy was simply to shine a bright light on it.” explains Simon Lilly (ETH Zurich, Switzerland), co-author of the paper.
 “We searched for the fluorescent glow of the gas in dark galaxies when they are illuminated by the ultraviolet light from a nearby and very bright quasar.
-The light from the quasar makes the dark galaxies light up in a process similar to how white clothes are illuminated by ultraviolet lamps in a night club.”
+The light from the quasar makes the dark galaxies light up in a process similar to how white clothes are illuminated by ultraviolet lamps in a nightclub.”

 The team took advantage of the large collecting area and sensitivity of the Very Large Telescope (VLT), and a series of very long exposures, to detect the extremely faint fluorescent glow of the dark galaxies.
 They used the FORS2 instrument to map a region of the sky around the bright quasar HE 0109-3518, looking for the ultraviolet light that is emitted by hydrogen gas when it is subjected to intense radiation.
 Because of the expansion of the Universe, this light is actually observed as a shade of violet by the time it reaches the VLT.